mongodb/specifications/source/unified-test-format/unified-test-format.rst

 server selection after a failure; however, test runners MUST NOT do so for any client that specifies ``heartbeatFrequencyMS`` in its ``uriOptions``.

-If `test.expectEvents <test_expectEvents_>`_ is specified, for each client entity the test runner MUST enable all event listeners necessary to collect the event types specified in `observeEvents <entity_client_observeEvents_>`_.
-Test runners MAY leave event listeners disabled for tests and/or clients that do not assert expected events.
+For each client entity where `observeEvents <entity_client_observeEvents_>`_ has been specified, the test runner MUST enable all event listeners necessary to collect the specified event types.
+Test runners MAY leave event listeners disabled for tests that do not assert events (i.e. tests that omit both `test.expectEvents <test_expectEvents_>`_ and special operations such as `assertSameLsidOnLastTwoCommands`_).

 For each client with command monitoring enabled, the test runner MUST ignore events for the following: